GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * **CP** - Compare decimal.
 Two decimal fields are compared.
 It uses 4 bits in the CPU to store the results so the branch instruction that follows it can know what to do.
 If bit 0 is on they are equal, if bit 1 is on operand 1 is less than operand 2, if bit 2 is on operand 1 is greater than operand 2.
 Bit 3 isn't used for this instruction.
 * **BC** - Branch-on-condition.
 Uses a **mask** in bits 8-11 to compare to the condition code.
 If it matches the condition code it branches to the address in bits 12-31, otherwise it continues with the next instruction.
 If the prior **CP** compares two equal operands it will have **condition code** bits **1000** so if the mask is also **1000** (testing for equality) it will branch.
 If operand 1 is less than operand 2 it will have a **condition code** **0100** so it will need an equivellent mask if branching is desired in this case.
 If less than or equal is what is desired for the comparison the the mask would be **1100** or **1010** for operand 1 being greater than or equal to operand 2.
+* **BALR** - Branch-and-link-register.
+A two byte instruction that places the address of the next instruction in the first register specified and then branches to the address of the second register specified.
+This allows control to return to the next statement after the branch has completed its instructions.
+There are also cases when the second register is set to zero and no branch takes place.

+## I/O Instructions

+I/O instructions are not handled directly by the user program, but instead delegated to the MVS Supervisor Program.
+During read operations the data is stored in a designated **input area**.
+Data that is to be output (printer, disk, etc) is stored in an **output area**.
+Numeric output data must be first converted to EBCDIC.